sensel/morph-docs/docs/designer.md

 # Overlay Designer
 The SenselApp Overlay Designer lets you design custom Overlays.
 You can combine different control shapes and command outputs - keyboard macros, MIDI commands, mouse pads, and more - to make up your own Overlay.

 Each design has a control area **layout** and a control area **mapping**.
 The layout can be printed to paper to mark your controller.
 The mapping is sent to the Morph so it can interpret your touches and send out the right commands.
 The mapping is loaded with the Innovator’s Overlay on the Morph.
-It is also possible to build or 3D print your own Overlay that uses the Innovator’s Overlay magnetic layout which will signal the Morph to load your custom mapping.

 The following sections document how to design an Overlay in the SenselApp and some guidance for creating your custom Overlay.